 She recommended the Davis Swing churn.
 “I think it would be easier than any I know.”

 Using the whey for butter left over from making cheese gave a more reliable product than making butter made directly from cream as cream is apt to go sour.
-There were products the were added to neutralize sour cream.
+There were products that were added to neutralize sour cream.

 Butter grading clubs